svgen83/sci-fi_library/README_EN.md

 ﻿# Science Fiction Library Site

-The project is a continuation of [another project created to parse pages and download science fiction books](https://github.com/svgen83/book_parser).
+The project is a continuation of [another project](https://github.com/svgen83/book_parser)created to parse pages and download science fiction books.

 ## How to install